 We use a small amount of tomato paste and half the tomatoes that traditional chili recipes use.
 For an extra spicy kick, use a can of Rotel tomatoes instead of regular canned tomatoes.

-This delicious beanless keto chili recipe makes about 6-8 servings, so you'll have plenty of leftovers!
+This delicious keto chili recipe makes about 6-8 servings, so you'll have plenty of leftovers for meal prep!

-Fresh ingredients give this low carb chili recipe a flavor burst!
+Fresh ingredients give this chili a flavor burst!

-Smoked sausage - use your favorite brand and spice level.
+Smoked sausage - provides even more protein but use it mainly for the smokey flavor it provides!
+Use your favorite brand and spice level.

-Minced garlic - I use the minced garlic in a jar so I always have it on hand when I need it.
+Minced garlic - use the minced garlic in a jar so you'll always have it on hand when you need it.

 Diced tomatoes - use the plain diced tomatoes (not the flavored kind) to keep the carbs lower.